Work-Based Learning

 Q: If a student is unable to attend their worksite, who do they need to contact?

-A: If the student is park of a custom class they will need to contact the Work-Based Learning Coordinator and their employer.
+A: If the student is part of a custom class they will need to contact the Work-Based Learning Coordinator and their employer.
 Class Extension students need to contact their instructor and employer.
 All other Work-Based Learning students need to contact their employer.

 Q: Do TECH Center students participating in Work-Based Learning need to report to the TECH Center?